RPIForge/website/README.md

 # RPIForge/website
-The Forge's website - tracks machine usage and calculates charges for members.
+The Forge's amazing website - tracks machine usage and calculates charges for members.

-To install the app, you must have a working Python 3.7.x installation and PostgreSQL.
+To install the application, you must have a working Python 3.7.x installation and PostgreSQL.

 Required Python libraries: